It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 - Proprioceptive system – uses proprioceptors, which are sensory nerves in the muscles, tendons and joints.
 These nerves send signals to the central nervous system, giving you posture and spatial awareness.

-- Visual system – sends signals from the eyes to the brain with regards to body’s position in relation to its surroundings.
+- Visual system – sends signals from the eyes to the brain with regards to the body’s position in relation to its surroundings.

 How Reformer Pilates Can Help